novosadt/lorec-coverage/README.md

-# LoReC - Coverage: long read, high-throughput sequencing and optical mapping coverage comparison tool
+# LoReC - Coverage

-This software tool is designed for the visual comparison of sequencing data produced by various whole genome sequencing technologies, based on coverage calculation.
-It can also calculate various coverage statistics for the given input data.
+### LoReC – Coverage is a part of LoReC (Long-Read-Checker) toolkit.

-The tool generates coverage charts calculated from either the standard Sequence/Binary Alignment and Map format (SAM/BAM) with an index file (BAI), or from Bionano Genomics optical mapping technology.
-In the case of optical mapping, coverage information is calculated from the location of label sites within a genome map (CMAP) and through cross-comparison between the query and reference CMAP (XMAP).
+LoReC – Coverage tool enables to analyse coverage depths of structural variants (SVs) or regions/genes of interest from long-read-sequencing (LRS) datasets obtained by all available technologies as well as short-read sequencing (SRS) datasets and optical genome mapping (OGM).
+The tool generates coverage statistics (min, max, Q1, Q3, mean, median) and/or coverage plots based on either the Binary Alignment Map (BAM) file(s) or OGM mapping files (CMAP, XMAP).

 This tool is available as a platform-independent CLI application and is part of the Long-Read-Checker (LoReC) toolkit.

 ## Current stable version
 <b>Current stable version is 1.0 - branch 1.0.</b> Main/master branch is dedicated for further development and should not be used in production environment.